 How was Forged Composite Technology Invented?

-Hey fans here is a brief write-up to quickly take you through what Forged Composite technology is, and how it was invented.
+Hey fans, here is a brief write-up to quickly take you through what Forged Composite technology is, and how it was invented.

 Forged Composite: The Invention

 The story of how Forged Composite was invented goes back to the mid-2000s.
 Italian automobile manufacturer Lamborghini had been attempting to reduce composite part cost and increase the rate of production since 2007.
-One of the goals of Lamborghini was to replace forged aluminum suspension control arms used in its manufacturing processes with carbon fiber suspension control arms.
+One of the goals of Lamborghini was to replace forged aluminum suspension control arms which are used in its manufacturing processes with carbon fiber suspension control arms.

 Lamborghini teamed up with Callaway Golf Company and the University of Washington, and collectively undertook extensive R&D to develop a material with superior resistance to fatigue and moisture, high resistance to damage and flaws, lower elasticity modulus compared to aluminum, great mechanical durability, and higher adaptability to suit product designers’ needs, among other things.

 Forged Composite is essentially an upgrade on existing carbon fiber technology.
 Paolo Feraboli, founder and head of the Advanced Composite Structures Laboratory, and inventor of Forged Composite technology describes it as ‘a revolution in Carbon Fiber Reinforced Polymer (CFRP) compounds’.